okyeron/shieldXL/bom/BOM.md

 (still a work in progess)

-* 4x 11mm F/F for pi
+* 3-4x 11mm F/F for pi
+* 3x 8mm M/F - top side

+Optional (not using 3d printed case)
 * 2x 16mm F/F - bottom side
-* 3x 5mm M/F - top side

-Top side spacing will depend on your switch choice.

 Knobs are up to you.